 For more information on how to disable WebRTC to prevent leaks, skip to the last chapter of this guide.

 IPv6 stands for ‘Internet Protocol version 6’.
 It is the most recent version of the Internet Protocol (IP) — otherwise known as the IP address — used to identify and locate computers on a network and route traffic across the internet.

-IPv6 was designed to eventually replace IPv4 — the current and most widespread standard — as it became evident that far more addresses would need to exist than there were IPv4 addresses available.
+IPv6 was designed to eventually replace IPv4 — the current and most widespread standard — after it became clear that IPv4 wasn’t going to be able to supply as many addresses as is needed.